CleoneMitsui/CleoneMitsui.github.io/_pages/about.md

 <span style="color: #1e4f66;">**Off the Clock**</span>

 When I am not tangled in research, you will find me on the badminton court with the [Kumatori Badminton](https://instagram.com/kumatori.ladies) under the [Osaka Ladies Badminton Federation](https://www.jlbad.gr.jp/index.php/), where my enthusiasm outmatches my skill.
-At home, I switch gears to playing music, painting, and being constantly outpaced by my two sons.
+At home, I switch gears to playing music, painting, and being indefinitely outpaced by my two sons.